cgeoga/Vecchia.jl/README.md

 `Vecchia.nll(cfg, params)`, you *can* actually obtain the precision matrix `S` such that `Vecchia.nll(cfg, params) == -logdet(S) + dot(data, S, data)`.
-You can *also* obtain the upper triangular matrix `U` such that `S = U*U'`. **Note that these objects use permuted data, though, not the ordering in which you provided the data**.
+You can *also* obtain the upper triangular matrix `U` such that `S = U*U'`. **Note that these objects correspond to permuted data, though, not the ordering in which you provided the data**.
 Here is an example usage:
 ```julia
 # using the VecchiaConfig called vecc that was created above:
 S = Vecchia.precisionmatrix(vecc, sample_p)